nishantvarma/pi/README.md

 ## Overview

-A user interface for programmers that displays the filesystem as an outline.
+A minimalistic user interface for programmers.

 ## Design Principles

+* Outline is a powerful way to organize.
+* Filesystem is an outline.
 * Map thoughts to action in O(1) time.
 * Auto-complete.
 * Shell can do *almost* anything.